-Book Review: "Start with Why: How Great Leaders Inspire Everyone to Take Action" by Simon Sinek: Belief first, unity of knowledge and action.
+Book Review & Summary: "Start with Why: How Great Leaders Inspire Everyone to Take Action" by Simon Sinek: Belief first, unity of knowledge and action.

 This book articulates a "Start with Why" and "Why to What" mindset - any external behavior pattern is determined by internal values.